Why Her: Filming

-Script reading took place on October 19, 2021 while filming began in November of the same year, and completed on June 14, 2022.
+Script reading took place on October 19, 2021 while filming began in November of the same year, and ended on June 14, 2022.

-On January 24, 2022 a representative from the entertainment industry told that filming for Why Her who started filming last year, stopped filming for two weeks after director Park Soo-jin was diagnosed with COVID-19.
-Director Park Soo-jin, who had never been vaccinated on the doctor's recommendation, was unable to return to the filming set for health reasons after being diagnosed with COVID-19.
-However, co-director PD Kim Ji-yeon and Kang Bo-seung took over the role of PD Park Soo-jin temporarily.

-On March 14, 2022, it was reported that director Park Soo-jin has returned to direct the drama after three months of convalescing post Covid infection.
-During his absence the series was co-directed by Kim Ji-yeon and Kang Bo-seung.
+On January 24, 2022 a representative from the entertainment industry told that filming stopped for two weeks after director Park Soo-jin was diagnosed with COVID-19.
+Park, who had never been vaccinated on the doctor's recommendation, was unable to return to the filming set for health reasons after the diagnosis; during his absence the series was co-directed by Kim Ji-yeon and Kang Bo-seung.
+On March 14, 2022, it was reported that Park had returned to direct the drama after three months of convalescence.
 On April 21, 2022 fresh photos from script reading site were released.